 I have many friends who swear by hypnosis.
 It worked well for them, but I tried something else.

-This is a simple tapping called Emotional Freedom Technique: you tap your fingers gently around your eyes, lips and neck - there's a system and you just follow along, or you can go to a professional EFT practitioner.
+This is a simple tapping technique called Emotional Freedom Technique: you tap your fingers gently around your eyes, lips and neck - there's a specific system and you just follow along.
+Or, you can go to a professional EFT practitioner.

-I wish I had an exciting story to tell about how over time I slowly eased into EFT and after nearly insurmountable problems and a few setbacks, including a few horrifying flights, I was finally cured.
+I wish I had an exciting story to tell about how, nearly overnight, I was instantly cured by EFT and began flying with a smile forever after.
 That would have made a far better story but reality was different.

 I tried it for a few sessions.
 Little by little, the anxiety began to lift.
 I went from extreme fear of flying to scared of planes to “I can do this”.